corrode/corrode.github.io/content/blog/prototyping/index.md

 ## Summary

-It turns out, even "bad" Rust code is pretty decent in comparison to code I wrote in other languages; it's still safe and fast, covers most cases, and I have an easier time refactoring it later because flaws are more obvious (capital-case types, missing error handling, explicit allocations with `Box` and all).
+It turns out, even "bad" Rust code is pretty decent compared to code I wrote in other languages; it's still safe and fast, covers most cases, and I have an easier time refactoring it later because flaws are more obvious (capital-case types, missing error handling, explicit allocations with `Box` and all).

-You can do all of this without sacrificing all the advantages of Rust.
+You can do all of this without sacrificing the advantages of Rust.

 Gradual improvement is very pleasant in Rust.
 This way, you get the best of both worlds: you can quickly iterate on your design, but you can also make the code more robust over time.